swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 * Initializers
 * Deinitializers

-The attribute can only be applied to ABI-public declarations (which are defined in the following section).
+The attribute can only be applied to declarations with `public` or `internal` visibility.

 The attribute cannot be applied to local declarations, that is, declarations nested inside functions or statements.
 However, local functions and closure expressions defined inside public `@inlinable` functions are always implicitly `@inlinable`.